Introduction to Principles of Project Management

-To complete any work on time and with full quality, a vision or objective is very necessary because it acts as a road map that how to execute the project.
-In project management also the same thing is applicable, vision and mission is the first principle of it because without an objective it is very hard to complete a project on time and also it consumes more resources, etc. It should be clear in mind what is to be done, and what are the steps.
-How many persons are required for a specific task and other essential commodities etc, this is only possible when there is a vision.
-Also, Every company which handles the different projects they first prepare the full policy and then proceed, so the sole motto of policy is to clear the vision that what, when, where is to be done in the project.
+To complete any work on time and with full quality, a vision or objective is necessary because it acts as a road map for executing the project.
+In project management also the same thing is applicable, vision and mission is the first principle of it because without an objective it is very hard to complete a project on time and also it consumes more resources, etc. It should be clear in mind what is to be done and what are the steps.
+How many persons are required for a specific task and other essential commodities etc., this is only possible when there is a vision.
+Also, Every company that handles the different projects they first prepare the full policy and then proceed, so the sole motto of policy is to clear the vision of what, when, and where is to be done in the project.

 2. Business Objectives

 The sole motto of every organization is to get profit.
-So to earn profit from work it should be quality full and also there is a need for good marketing as well.
-So for whole this an objective is required first, which contains some short-term goals.
-It helps the organization to save time, resources, and results in good profit.
+To earn profit from work, it should be quality full, and there is a need for good marketing.
+So for the whole of this, an objective is required first, which contains some short-term goals.
+It helps the organization to save time, resources and results in good profit.
 A business objective is that’s why considered as the second principle of project management.
 Also, we can say that a business is successful when there are a proper schedule and a clear vision, and a zeal to do work with proper dedication.

 3. Standards of Engagements

 If we talk about the next principle of project management, so it is “standards of engagements”.
 This principle basically talks about the workforce or employees who work for the project.
 Access to this, there should be a pre-defined list and hierarchy of positions that handle which responsibility and what are the specific duties of a particular position.
-The main agenda behind this separation of duties is to make every employee accountable for the work he had done.
+The main agenda behind this separation of duties is to make every employee accountable for their work.
 Also, a sense of responsibility is very important in every project so that everyone stays connected to their duties.

 4. Intervention and Execution Strategy

-During the execution of the project and at any stage of the project it is quite often that some problems may occur.
+During the execution of the project and at any stage of the project, it is quite often that some problems may occur.
 So this is the challenge for the whole team, that how to tackle that problem so that it may not influence the result.
-So by keeping in view this problem next principle emerges which is known as the “Intervention and execution strategy”.
-According to this principle whenever an issue or a problem occurs in the project there should be a permanent fixation of that problem so that it may not repeat in the future.
-Also, this is the duty of every project staff to put its contribution and idea to resolve a particular problem if occurs.
+The next principle emerges, known as the “Intervention and execution strategy”, by keeping in view this problem.
+According to this principle, whenever an issue or a problem occurs in the project, there should be a permanent fixation of that problem so that it may not repeat in the future.
+Also, every project staff’s duty is to put their contribution and idea to resolve a particular problem if it occurs.

 5. Organizational Alignment